gauravacad/RISCV-Reference_SOC_TapeOut_Program_IITGN-VSD/Week-0/README.md

 VirtualBox is a free and open-source virtualization software developed by Oracle.
 It allows you to run multiple operating systems (OS) on your computer at the same time — like running Linux inside Windows or macOS, without needing to restart your machine.
 Here your main computer’s e.g., Windows, macOS, Linux becomes a Host and VirtualBox becomes middle man where the Guest OS i.e. Ubuntu get runs.
 On top of this we will install the Opensource tools (Yosys, OpenLane, Magic, etc.).

 ## How to install the Ubuntu 20.04 on this VirtualBox.
-Before this We are sure that VirtualBox is already installed.
-Now for Ubuntu 20.04+ we will visit the site (https://ubuntu.com/download).
-Here amon many move to Desktop Ubuntu for download
+Before this make sure that VirtualBox is already installed in your windows machine.
+Now for Ubuntu 20.04+ please visit the link (https://ubuntu.com/download).
+Move to Desktop Ubuntu for download.

 <img width="1614" height="664" alt="image" src="https://github.com/user-attachments/assets/93e36ff4-2f14-4e4c-b9c6-91771a2c1972" />

-Here, In the Picture the Blue tick shows the way we will click upon and download.
-Next on click you will land to the page with the Image as shown below
+In this Picture the Blue tick shows the forward path you need to click upon for Ubuntu ISO image download on your computer.
+On click you will land to the page showing the Intel or AMD 64-bit architecture dont choose ARM one (in general it is not for us).

 <img width="1006" height="273" alt="image" src="https://github.com/user-attachments/assets/89f1aed6-784a-4ce4-a2fc-5766d2afb3a1" />